dandisy/elorest/README.md

 ### Notes

-    add public property "elorest = true or false" in model class to active/inactive elorest for model add header Accept: application/json in request
-    for PUT/PATCH request, add use Content-tyoe: application/x-www-form-urlencoded or application/json and for update file use POST with body request _method = PUT or PATCH
+    add a public property "elorest = true or false" to the model class to enable or disable Elorest for that model include the header Accept: application/json in the http request for PUT/PATCH requests, use Content-type: application/x-www-form-urlencoded or application/json and for updating file, use POST with request body containing _method = PUT or PATCH

 ### Refs